probit-io/.github/profile/README.md

 # Probit Ltd

-For more information about what we do, see: <https://www.assetinvestmentmanager.co.uk/>
+For more information about what we do, see https://probit.io/